gazebosim/docs/edifice/install_osx.md

 All the Edifice binaries are available in Mojave and Catalina using the [homebrew package manager](https://brew.sh/).

+Up to Edifice's release date, the binaries should be considered unstable.

 The homebrew tool can be installed using:

 ```bash